 Remember, consulting with an experienced estate planning attorney can help dispel these myths and guide you through the process of creating a comprehensive estate plan tailored to your needs.

 That statement is a myth.
 Estate planning is not a one-time event but an ongoing process.
 Life is dynamic, and your circumstances and goals may change over time.
-Reviewing and updating your estate plan regularly is important to ensure it remains relevant and effective.
+Regularly reviewing and updating your estate plan is important to ensure it remains relevant and effective.

 Reasons why estate planning is not a one-time event: